Joseph II, Holy Roman Emperor: Co-ruler

-As emperor, the nominal head of the venerable but inert institution known as the Holy Roman Empire of the German Nation he had little true power.
+As emperor, the nominal head of the venerable but inert institution known as the Holy Roman Empire of the German Nation, he had little true power.
 Joseph was only allowed to have as much power during his mother's lifetime as Maria Theresa, the Archduchess of Austria and Queen of Bohemia and Hungary, felt comfortable giving him.
 The actual power was held by Maria Theresa, who ruled the Austrian hereditary dominions.
-Maria Theresia took the extraordinary decision to make her son co-regent because she felt she could no longer continue running the government alone.
+Maria Theresa took the extraordinary decision to make her son co-regent because she felt she could no longer continue running the government alone.
 Joseph had no power save in the army, treasury, and court administration.
 This was limited, though, as his mother had the last say on all significant issues.
-Although Joseph had a little more influence in military matters, he prudently avoided using it since he was aware of his mother's rage and always showed deference to his mother's superior.
+Although Joseph had a little more influence in military matters, he prudently avoided using it since he feared his mother's rage and always showed deference to her authority.

 As co-regent alongside his mother, Empress Maria Theresa, from 1765 onward, Joseph II quickly became involved in the financial administration of the Habsburg Monarchy, recognizing the urgent need to reform and rationalize the state and court budget.
 The Austrian fiscal system at the time was notoriously inefficient and weighed down by the costs of maintaining a sprawling imperial court, a vast bureaucracy, and a large standing army.
-Joseph, influenced by Enlightenment ideals of efficiency and utility, advocated for a more centralized and accountable approach to public finance.
+Joseph, influenced by Enlightenment ideals of efficiency and utility, advocated for a more centralised and accountable approach to public finance.

-One of his first priorities was to gain a clearer understanding of the monarchy’s financial state, which had long been obscured by a patchwork of regional accounts and a lack of standardized procedures.
+One of his priorities was to gain a clearer understanding of the monarchy's financial state, which had long been obscured by a patchwork of regional accounts and a lack of standardized procedures.
 Joseph pressed for the creation of more systematic and transparent bookkeeping practices, insisting on detailed and regular financial reports from court and government departments.
 He also sought to reduce unnecessary expenditure at court, curbing lavish spending on ceremonies, festivities, and personal privileges that had characterized the reign of his father, Francis I, and earlier Habsburg rulers.

 Joseph initiated reductions in the size and costs of the imperial household, cut down on the number of court officials and servants, and attempted to limit the extravagance of court life.
 He championed the idea that the monarchy should serve the state, not vice versa, and that royal resources were to be used for the common good rather than for personal luxury.
 Furthermore, Joseph advocated for the reform of tax collection, pushing for a more equitable distribution of the tax burden and greater efficiency in revenue gathering.